dontcry2013/project-record/teaching-affair/Demands.md

 Version 2
-1, make sure the user has the permission to access the specific page 2, teachingBranchCalendar jumps to the arrange page directly 3, filter records according to cohort, teacher, and classroom, to generate separate page and excel 4, optimize export excel function, assign color and border style to the excel cell 5, adjust curriculum schedule by TV or ASP's change
+1, make sure the user has the permission to access the specific page 2, teachingBranchCalendar jumps to the arrangement page directly 3, filter records according to cohort, teacher, and classroom, to generate separate page and excel 4, optimize export excel function, assign color and border style to the excel cell 5, adjust curriculum schedule by TV or ASP's change